 BMI is not considered the best measurement of weight and health risk.
 A person’s waist circumference is thought to be a better predictor of health risk than BMI.

 BMI and children

 The healthy BMI range for adults is 18.5 to 24.9.
 However, children are constantly growing, which makes it difficult to have set values for BMI cut-offs.
 For adults who have stopped growing, an increase in BMI is usually caused by an increase in body fat.
 But as children grow, their amount of body fat changes and so will their BMI.
 For example, BMI usually decreases during the preschool years and then increases into adulthood.

 For this reason, a BMI calculation for a child or adolescent is interpreted differently from an adult’s, and takes into account the age and sex of the child or adolescent.

-The current BMI charts for children have been developed by the US Centre for Disease Control.
-They are useful for the assessment of overweight and obesity in children aged over two.
-However, they should be used only as a guide to indicate when to make small lifestyle changes, and when to seek further guidance from a doctor or a dietitian.
+The current BMI charts for children have been developed by the US Centres for Disease Control and Prevention.
+They are useful for the assessment of overweight and obesity in children aged over two years.
+However, BMI charts should be used only as a guide to indicate when to make small lifestyle changes, and when to seek further guidance from a doctor or a dietitian.